joanibal/pyAVL/README.md

 ```
 pip install . -e
 ```
-to install in development mode
+to install in development mode  -->

 # Basic usage
 The API of pyAVL was made to mirror the usage of AVL through its text interface.
+The user loads in a geometry file, adds constraints, and then executes analysis runs.

 The AVL wrapper is implemented in the `AVLSolver` class.
 To use this wrapper, first one must initialize the `AVLSolver` object with a geometry file and optionally a mass file.